LeonSering/leonsering/content/authors/leon/_index.md

 highlight_name: true
 ---

-I am a mathematician and computer scientist developing routing algorithms for MOIA.
-In addition to my theoretical research on Nash flows over time (agent-based traffic modeling), I have a strong passion for fast optimization algorithms.
+I am a mathematician and computer scientist developing a rich-VRP solver at HERE, and in addition to my theoretical research on Nash flows over time (agent-based traffic modeling), I have a strong passion for fast optimization algorithms.

 My programming language of choice?
 Rust.
 This high-performance systems programming language, with its focus on fearless concurrency, is the perfect tool for my projects.
 And most importantly: it’s fun to use!